Skip to main content

 Prezygotic Barriers

-Prezygotic barriers are reproductive obstacles that occur before fertilization, preventing different species from mating or fertilizing eggs.
-These barriers can include temporal isolation, where species breed at different times, and behavioral isolation, where differences in mating rituals prevent interbreeding.
-For example, two species of frogs may live in the same area but breed at different times of the year.
+Prezygotic barriers are mechanisms that prevent mating or fertilization between different species.
+Examples include temporal isolation, where species breed at different times, and behavioral isolation, where differences in mating rituals prevent interbreeding.

 Recommended video: